atheridis/game-of-life/README.md

 ### Keybindings

+* Use left click to draw or erase cells
 * Use the Up and Down arrow keys to speed up or slow down the game respectively.
 * Use the Spacebar to pause and resume the game
+* Hold [Shift] while left clicking to draw or erase a straight line
 * Press [c] to clear the board
 * Press [r] to randomize the board
 * Press [ESC] to quit.